London, UK, 7 July 2020

 Safeguarding the health and safety of our employees, customers and their families

-All employees that can work from home will continue to so do so.
+Our offices remain closed and all employees that can work from home will continue to so do so.
+As an agile employer, many of our employees can work effectively from home and we have not seen an impact to our customer or employee experience.
 Those employees that must work outside of the home- such as our workshop and warehouse employees and field service engineers, continue to undertake their duties but with careful consideration for their safety and social distancing measures.
-Wherever possible, we are working with customers to fix any challenges remotely.

-To date, in the UK, we have a small number of colleagues who have tested positive for the virus or are displaying potential symptoms and are now in isolation.
-We review this daily and are not seeing a concerning increase- numbers have stayed relatively static.
-We have also confirmed employees at risk as per Government guidelines, and they too are in isolation.
-Exact numbers are available if required but may change daily.
+We continue to monitor the health, safety and wellbeing of our employees and record any potential symptoms of Covid-19 in a central tracker.
+To date, in the UK, we have a small number of colleagues who have displayed potential symptoms and have been in isolation.
+We have not seen a concerning increase- numbers have stayed relatively static.
+Exact numbers are available if required but may change.

 Like many businesses, we took the decision to furlough some employees and we continue to monitor our business and customer requirements carefully to ensure we have the people available to support where required.